 - Add the cookies to a food processor and pulse until they form breadcrumbs.
 Add the melted butter and pulse until combined.
 Firmly press the mixture into the bottom the lined cake tin.
 Set aside.

 - Add all ingredients to a blender and blend until it is very smooth.
 Pour the cheesecake filling into the crust.

 - Bake the cheesecake for around 40 minutes or until the edges are slightly golden brown.
 The filling will be baked on top but still jiggly.

 - With the oven door ajar, allow the cheesecake to cool in the oven for at least 1 hour.
-Remove the cheesecake from the oven and allow it to cool at room temperature for another 1-2 hours.
 When the cheesecake is at room temperature, cover it and set it aside in the fridge overnight to chill.

 - Carefully remove the cheesecake from the tin.
 Top with coconut yoghurt and fresh papaya.
 Serve immediately.

 - If you have any leftovers, store them in an airtight container in the fridge for up to 3 days.